 Explaining the News to Our Kids

 If it bleeds, it leads.
 The old newsroom adage about milking stories for sensationalism seems truer than ever today.
 And with technology doing the heavy lifting -- sending updates, tweets, posts, and breaking news alerts directly to our kids' phones -- we parents are often playing catch-up.
-Whether it's wall-to-wall coverage of the latest natural disaster, a horrific mass shooting, a suicide broadcast on social media, or a violent political rally, it's nearly impossible to keep the news at bay until you're able to figure out what to say.
+Whether it's wall-to-wall coverage of a global pandemic, the latest natural disaster, a horrific mass shooting, a suicide broadcast on social media, or a violent political rally, it's nearly impossible to keep the news at bay until you're able to figure out what to say.
 The bottom line is that elementary school-aged kids and some middle schoolers have trouble fully understanding news events.
 And though older teens are better able to understand current events, even they face challenges when it comes to sifting fact from opinion -- or misinformation.

 No matter how old your kids are, threatening or upsetting news can affect them emotionally.
 Many can feel worried, frightened, angry, or even guilty.
 And these anxious feelings can last long after the news event is over.
 So what can you do as a parent to help your kids deal with all this information?

 Addressing News and Current Events: Tips for all kids

 Consider your own reactions.
 Your kids will look to the way you handle the news to determine their own approach.
 If you stay calm and rational, they will, too.

 Take action.
 Depending on the issue and kids' ages, families can find ways to help those affected by the news.
 Kids can write postcards to politicians expressing their opinions; families can attend meetings or protests; kids can help assemble care packages or donate a portion of their allowance to a rescue/humanitarian effort.
 Check out websites that help kids do good.